BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique bronzes.

 Over larger, smoother areas the wax can be applied with a cloth.

-Leave the wax to harden for an hour or two then polish with a clean duster, a soft shoe polish brush can be used for detailed areas.
+Leave the wax to harden for an hour or two, then polish with a clean duster.
+A soft shoe polish brush can be used for detailed areas.

-Finally, if in doubt, consult a BADA Bronze specialist who will be happy to recommend an experienced restorer.
+If in doubt, consult a BADA Bronze specialist who will be happy to recommend an experienced restorer.

 If you believe your item may have bronze disease it is best to consult a professional conservator at your earliest convenience.